Lazarus Chakwera: Foreign policy

-President Chakwera has formed a strong and positive relationship with British Prime Minister Boris Johnson, describing their partnership as "crucial."
-Prime Minister Boris Johnson expressed hope for a long-term UK-Malawi partnership that focused on promoting green technologies in Malawi, and Malawi's Government Spokesperson and Minister of Information, Gospel Kazako said that Prime Minister Johnson and President Chakwera would discuss "various development, trade and investment deals, which so far has been a great success and Malawi stands to benefit more and better."
-After the 2021 Zambian general election in which Edgar Lungu lost to Hakainde Hichilema and then gracefully accepted the results of the election, President Chakwea said: "The pattern of peaceful transitions of power we have been seeing in our region in recent years, ... (with) Zambia being the latest member to embody that, are worthy of global acclaim and our applause."
+President Chakwera formed a strong and positive relationship with British prime minister Boris Johnson, describing their partnership as "crucial."
+Prime Minister Boris Johnson expressed hope for a long-term UK-Malawi partnership that focused on promoting green technologies in Malawi, and Malawi's government spokesperson and Minister of Information, Gospel Kazako said that Johnson and President Chakwera would discuss "various development, trade and investment deals, which so far has been a great success and Malawi stands to benefit more and better."
+After the 2021 Zambian general election in which Edgar Lungu lost to Hakainde Hichilema and then gracefully accepted the results of the election, President Chakwera said: "The pattern of peaceful transitions of power we have been seeing in our region in recent years, ... (with) Zambia being the latest member to embody that, are worthy of global acclaim and our applause."

-Second term

-In interview with Zodiak Broadcasting Station, a local radio station, Chakwera remarked that it will be up to the people to re-elect him in 2025 when Malawi holds the next presidential elections.
-Similarly, other senior members of his Malawi Congress Party have indicated that Chakwera will stand in 2025 because he is allowed to do so by his party's constitution.

-This has the potential to cause a rift between Chakwera and vice president Chilima.
-It is understood that the two had agreed to rotate the presidency between them prior to formation of their electoral alliance.
-During a political rally in the country's commercial city of Blantyre leading up to the presidential race in 2020, Chilima revealed that one of the basis for the formation of the Tonse Alliance between Malawi Congress Party and UTM was that after the first term of his presidency, Chakwera would pave way for Chilima to lead the pact in the 2025 presidential elections.
-Chakwera has not directly declared his interest to stand for a second term.
+Domestic policy

+On 16 November 2023, Chakwera announced the immediate suspension of all international travel orders for himself and his government to reduce costs following a 44% devaluation of the Malawian Kwacha and an agreement to borrow $174-million from the International Monetary Fund to boost the country's ailing economy.
+He also ordered the immediate return of all ministers currently abroad and a 50% reduction in fuel allowances for senior government officials.
+Chakwera also ordered a reduction of income tax on individuals to help ease cost-of-living issues.

+Reelection defeat

+Chakwera ran for a second term as president in the 2025 Malawian general election on 16 September, but lost to his predecessor, Peter Mutharika, who won more than 56% of the vote.